 Yes.
 You can turn off both Saved Memory and Chat History Reference independently in Settings → Personalization → Memory.
 Or use Temporary Chat for sessions where you don’t want memory used or updated at all.

 ChatGPT stops storing new information.
-Plus and Pro users have auto memory management, which keeps the most relevant memories prioritised and moves less important ones to the background automatically.
+Plus and Pro users have auto memory management, which keeps the most relevant memories prioritised automatically.
 Free users need to manually delete old memories to free up space.

 Is ChatGPT memory available in India?